Car sales: The party may be over

 Record highs in the stock market and higher home values, which increase household wealth, also bring buyers into showrooms, as do lower gas prices, even if history shows the savings don't necessarily last.

 But automakers could soon face a big challenge in the form of higher costs.
 President-elect Donald Trump is threatening to slap a tariff on cars and parts made in other countries.
-In a tweet Tuesday morning, he specifically called out General Motors, which sells some Chevrolet Cruze models in the U.S. that are made in Mexico.
+In a tweet Tuesday morning, he specifically called out General Motors, which sells some versions of the Chevrolet Cruze in the U.S. that are made in Mexico.

 "Make in U.S.A.or pay big border tax!" he tweeted.